GHOST5454/Intruder_Detection-System-In-No-PhotoGraphy-Zone-using-MachineLearning/README.md

-This Project is based on intruder detection in no Photography Zone ./n It is trained with faster Rcnn_coco_v2_model.
+This Project is based on intruder detection in no Photography Zone.
+It is trained with faster Rcnn_coco_v2_model.
 All the informations are given the folders. a)Run object_dwtection_main.py file to run the model.